Question: Which of the following book formats has the highest year over year growth in the last three years?

-3. and you get the finished files with all the rights to the audio.
+3. And you get the finished audiobook files with all the rights to the audio

 The vast majority of audiobooks are published on the Audiobook Creation Exchange (ACX)—more on this later—and that’s one place to find narrators.

-Many companies (including my company Gutenberg Reloaded) also specialize in audiobook production.
+Many companies also specialize in audiobook production.
 The advantage to a private company is that they typically will do any book length (even very short books around 5,000 words) and are open to paying for production contracts.
 Conversely, they typically employ fewer voice actors than the thousands you could find on ACX.
-ACX does offer more voice artists, but many of them are unwilling to do shorter audiobooks and many insist on a royalty share model where they receive 7 years of royalty payments from your audiobook.
+ACX does offer more options for audiobook narration, but many of them are unwilling to do shorter audiobooks and many insist on a royalty share model where they receive 7 years of royalty payments from your audiobook.

 OPTION 2: Record Your Own Audiobook + Publish on ACX

 This is a route many authors choose, especially if they only have one or two books that they will be recording.
 With the proper recording equipment and setup, it is possible for anyone to record their own audiobooks, but several key factors must be considered before jumping into this type of project.